Maiia/Nx/README.md

 ```
 ### Usage in code

-add PaginationFiltersModule in the imports section of app.module.ts
+add PaginationFiltersModule in the imports section of project module
 ```
 @NgModule({
   declarations: [AppComponent],